-Arson, also called burning a dwelling house, is a serious crime that carries the possibility of a state prison sentence.Elements of Arson
+Arson, also called burning a dwelling house, is a serious crime that carries the possibility of a state prison sentence, with a maximum penalty of twenty years.Elements of Arson

 In order to convict a defendant of arson, the Commonwealth must prove beyond a reasonable doubt that:

 - The defendant set fire to, burned, or caused a building to be burned;

 - The building was a dwelling house, a building adjoining or adjacent to a dwelling house, or a building whose burning resulted in a dwelling house being burned; and

 A defendant can also be convicted for intentionally aiding the burning of a dwelling house.
 A dwelling house is any place where people live.
 Dwelling houses include tenement buildings, boarding houses, dormitories, hospitals, hotels, duplexes, apartments, and single family homes.

 Because arson cases require that the defendant acted maliciously in burning the building, the defendant typically faces additional crimes such as civil rights violations or intimidation of a witness.Common Defenses and Defense Strategies

 Arson cases can be defended in a variety of ways.